 2. A Killer Search Engine

-A good knowledge base should have a good search engine.
+An essential features of knowledge base software should have a good search engine.
 Period.

 You might have structured your content nicely using categories and subcategories, but no one is going to traverse and find the knowledge base article that way.
 The users’ first point of contact will be your search box.